mykytashch/Json-Local-Server/README.md

 Feel free to clone, fork, or use this repository as a baseline for your own Flask server projects.
 Contributions and improvements are always welcome!

+## Author

+Json Local Server is developed by Mykyta Shcheholevatyi